iviruet/Pro-Materials/README.md

 # User Story
 As a job seeker,
-I want to tie all my contact information and projects into one easy-to-acess place So that prospective employers can see my accomplishments and be able to contact me
+I want to tie all my contact information and projects into one easy-to-acess place, So that prospective employers can see my accomplishments and be able to contact me

 # Deployed Link